wada314/protoc-plugin-by-closure/lib/readme.md

 protoc-plugin-by-closure = { version = "0.1.9", features = ["nightly"] }
 ```

-This feature uses the unstable [cargo feature `bindeps`](https://rust-lang.github.io/rfcs/3028-cargo-binary-dependencies.html).
+This feature uses the unstable [cargo feature `bindeps`](https://rust-lang.github.io/rfcs/3028-cargo-binary-dependencies.html) through an internal dependency.

-This crate contains [.cargo/config.toml](.cargo/config.toml) file which enables this feature so you normally don't need to worry about it, but if you include this crate as a part of
-your [Cargo workspace](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html), then you need to create the `.cargo/config.toml` file with the following contents *under your cargo workspace directory* manually (see [the official document](https://doc.rust-lang.org/cargo/reference/config.html) for the reasons):
+If you include this crate as a part of your [Cargo workspace](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html), then you need to create the `.cargo/config.toml` file with the following contents *under your cargo workspace directory* manually (see [the official document](https://doc.rust-lang.org/cargo/reference/config.html) for the reasons):

 ```toml
 [unstable]